Nicole Kidman was once engaged to Lenny Kravitz, the father of her co-star Zoë Kravitz.

 After collaborating on this project, Nicole Kidman and Reese Witherspoon re-teamed to obtain the rights for an adaptation of "Truly Madly Guilty," also a novel by Liane Moriarty.

-Laura Dern has previously portrayed the mother of her two co-stars Shailene Woodley and Reese Witherspoon.
-In this she plays a fellow mother at the primary school.
+Laura Dern has previously portrayed the mother of her two co-stars Shailene Woodley and Reese Witherspoon in films released in 2014, The Fault in Our Stars (2014) and Wild (2014) respectively.
+In this, she plays a fellow mother at the primary school.

 Bruna Papandrea is Reese Witherspoon's producing partner and a childhood friend of Nicole Kidman.
 She got the two united over the project.
 After she approached Kidman about the novel, Kidman read the book overnight, and later went to Australia to sit down with author Liane Moriarty to obtain the rights to the book.
 She received it 48 hours later.